denovodreamer/ud-data-structures-and-algorithms/03_basic_algorithms/project/03_rearrange_array_digits_explanation.md

 The input has n elements, which corresponds to the array length.

-For the time efficiency, the Quick Sort takes O(n log n), and the extraction of the two numbers takes linear time from the one time traversal of the array.
-The resulting time complexity is then O(n log n).
+For the time efficiency, the Quick Sort takes O(n log n), and the extraction of the two numbers takes linear time O(n) from the one time traversal of the array.
+The resulting time complexity in the end is O(n log n).

+For space complexity, there is only a list of two numbers created in the end, so the efficiency is O(1).